 When we started the Wood Fuel Co-operative in 2011, we debated selling peat and did a poll of our members.
 They voted overwhelmingly for us to stock it, and were almost unanimously unconcerned with the environmental impacts of it.
 Last year, we revisited this in light of growing awareness of the unsustainability of peat and looked seriously at our books to work out if we could cut peat out of our product range.
 However, our peat sales contribute the equivalent of our annual rent bill to our bottom line.
 As a very small business we simply cannot sustain this level of loss all at once.
 However, we are pleased to say that in 2021, we completely phased out the sale of peat.

 What’s the problem with peat?

 Peat is natural product.
 It has been used as a heating fuel for thousands of years.
-It is no longer just harvested by crofters cutting their own turf though – it’s commercially harvested in vast tracts, at a rate which far exceeds the 1mm per year it forms at.
+It is no longer just harvested by crofters cutting their own turf though.
+Commercially harvested in vast tracts, at a rate which far exceeds the 1mm per year it forms at.
 Commercial harvesting releases vast amounts of carbon which has huge environmental implications.

 “When bogs are drained to harvest peat, or for any other use, such as agriculture, grazing, or forestry, exposure to oxygen jump-starts the decomposition of the stored organic matter, releasing carbon into the atmosphere.
 A 2013 study of Irish peatland carbon emissions, published in Irish Geography, found that each hectare of industrially drained and stripped peatland emits 2.1 tons of carbon per year—the equivalent of driving a car 30,000 kilometers.
 And that’s before the harvested peat is burned.”